Our Programs for Homeless Veterans

 We celebrated the Grand Opening in June for Puett Place, our new building with 24 apartments for unhoused veterans.
 When fully occupied, this building has the potential to end veteran homelessness in Marin County!

-The project expands our supportive housing programs in Novato, providing onsite staff to support residents as they build resilience and the capacity to thrive in their new homes.
+The project expands our supportive housing programs in Novato, providing onsite staff to assist residents as they build resilience and the capacity to thrive in their new homes.

 Resources for veterans